townsean/image-marker/README.md

 -i <path>
 --image-overlay=<path>
 ```
 Sets an image overlay to `<path>`.
-(Watermark the image with an image instead of text)
+(Watermark the image with an image instead of text) [Not implemented]

 ```
 --overlay-size=<size>
 ```
 Sets the size of the image overlay to `<size>`.
 This is a number between 0 and 1.
 (What percentage of image should be covered by the image overlay?)
+[Not implemented]

 ## Built With